 1. Online at IRS.gov.
 IRS.gov, is a one-stop shop for a wide array of tax information.
 You can prepare and file your federal tax return online for free through Free File, a service offered by IRS and its partners who make available free tax preparation software and free electronic filing.

-2. Where to file 1040EZ federal tax returns for FREE.
-Free File is the fast, easy, and free way to prepare and e-file your federal taxes online.
-IRS e-file offers the fastest, safest way for people to receive their tax refunds.
+2. Where to file simple personal federal tax returns for FREE.
+Free File is the fast, easy, and free way to prepare and e-file your personal federal taxes online.
+IRS e-file offers the fastest, safest way for people to receive their personal tax refunds.
 By using e-file and direct deposit, taxpayers can get their refunds in as few as 10 days.
-Here’s where to file 1040EZ federal tax returns for free:
+The following are popular ways to file personal federal tax returns for free:

 - Use the IRS Free File website to file your income taxes online for free.

-- Use H&R Block for free filing and free support for simple returns.
+- H&R Block offers free filing and support for simple tax returns.

 3. Free income tax help at public libraries.
 Puget Sound area libraries offer tax preparation service every tax season.
 Hours and availability vary from one location to the next.
 Drop-in service may be available; it is advisable to make an appointment at your local library: